onary/bigdata/README.md

     5. Check if we have such hash stored, (quit iteration if hash exists)
     6. Save hash in memory (and append to the record as revision for saving in DB)

-    P.S.
-On large data might be used with Redis
+    P.S. when large data might be used with Redis

+IV.
+To use parser you need to write config for your dataset. (e.g. configs/csv.json) Then add map to readers.py in READER dict ({config_file_name: function_reader}) Then you can use parser with command

+    python parser.py config_file_name